 Families need answers for questions like, “Is my detergent making my air less healthy?” or “Do I need to open the window right now?”
 This is why we created Foobot.
 Our sensor has been designed to detect the trends of air quality, and it lets you know whether things are getting better or worse.

-In 2018, the Berkeley National Laboratory concluded that Foobot was at the top of the consumer monitors they tested regarding its accuracy for PM, when Awair was not.
+In 2018, the Berkeley National Laboratory concluded that Foobot was highly correlated with quantitative responses for most of the large cooking and combustion sources, when Awair was not.